MCP Connector

 Pre-Selected Connectors

 Project administrators can configure MCP connectors to be automatically enabled for every new chat in the project.
+This is recommended when:- MCP tools are a standard part of the workflow

 - Users should not manually manage tool selection